eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

 ### Gotcha!

-The Ceylon compiler doesn't have any information that a Java method could return `null`, and so it won't warn you at compile time if you call a Java method that sometimes returns `null`.
+The Ceylon compiler doesn't usually have any information that a Java method returning a class or interface type could return `null`, and so it won't warn you at compile time if you call a Java method that sometimes returns `null`.

+### Java types annotated `@Nullable` are exposed as optional types

+There are now a number of Java frameworks that provide annotations (`@Nullable` and `@Nonnull`/`@NonNull`/`@NotNull`) for indicating whether a Java type can contain `null` values.
+The Ceylon compiler understands these annotations.

+So, as an exception to the above gotcha, when one of these annotations is present, Java null values _are_ checked at compile time.

 ### Java properties are exposed as Ceylon attributes